al-r/coin-app/README.md

 ## Installation

-In your terminal, go to where you copied this github repository.
+In your terminal, go to where you copied this repository.

 Then, run "npm install" for the initial setup.